-Maybe it’s time to consider all that our trusty toilets do for us.
-The best way to say thanks could be upgrading to a smart toilet for your home or office remodel.
+It’s time to consider all that our trusty toilets do for us, and what smart technology can improve about them.
 Smart tech, after all, has taken over many other areas of our home — from fridges to coffee makers.
 But it comes at a cost.

 Aaron Barnett of DIY construction and tool advice website Banging Toolbox has over 11 years experience as a qualified builder with supervisor experience.
 He first discovered smart toilets while traveling in Japan.